wyattcsutherland/gcommit/README.md

 📂 .team_members Format
 The .team_members file should be placed in the root of your repository and use this format:

-# Initials = Name <email>
-# Initials are case-insensitive
+## Initials are case-insensitive
 ab=Alice Bob <alice@example.com>
 cd=Charlie Delta <charlie@example.com>
 ef=Ellen Fox <ellen@example.com>

 🚀 Usage
 Basic Commit
 gcommit "Fix typo in README"
 This creates a normal Git commit (no co-authors).

-Commit with Specific Co-Authors gcommit "Refactor layout system" ab ef
+Commit with Specific Co-Authors
+gcommit "Refactor layout system" ab ef
 Adds:
 Co-authored-by: Alice Bob <alice@example.com>
 Co-authored-by: Ellen Fox <ellen@example.com>

 Commit with All Team Members
 gcommit "Initial project setup" -a
+Adds:
-Adds all members listed in .team_members file.
+all members listed in .team_members file.

 ⚠️ Requirements
 Git installed and configured
 Bash 3.x or higher (works with older macOS default bash)

 📝 Notes
 The script commits directly with git commit -m.
 If an initial is not recognized, a warning will be printed, but the commit will still proceed.

 🔮 Planned Improvements
 Suggest similar initials when an unknown one is entered (Did you mean...?).
 Allow combining -a with specific initials (-a ab).

 👤 Author
 Created by Wyatt Sutherland
 Feel free to modify and share.